zulip/zulipbot/README.md

     You'll receive an error message if you try to add any labels to your issue that don't exist in your repository.

+    If you accidentally added the wrong labels, you can remove them by commenting `@zulipbot remove` followed by the desired labels enclosed with double quotes (`""`).

 ## Collaborate with zulipbot